Secular theology

-Secular theology is a term applied to theological positions influenced by humanism and secularism, rejecting supernatural metaphysical positions related to the nature of God.
+Secular theology is a term applied to theological positions influenced by humanism and secularism, rejecting supernaturalist metaphysical positions related to the nature of God.
 Secular theology can accommodate a belief in God, like many nature religions, but as residing in this world and not separately from it.

 Aristotle's conception of God as the Soul of the World was such a secular concept.